If you’re raising bilingual children, it’s easy to feel like we aren’t doing enough for each language or any aspect of parenting, really.

 Raising bilingual children is a marathon.
 There are no shortcuts.

-That means you can’t put the TV on all day and expect your child to be fluent and social with no adverse effects.
+That means you can’t watch Chinese Disney movies and Korean cartoons all day and expect your child to be fluent and social without adverse effects.

 Just as it takes a baby a year to take her first steps and say her first words, a great deal of interaction and consistency normally precedes bilingual milestones.

-Acquiring 2 or more languages is supposed to take more time and effort than one!
+Acquiring two or more languages is supposed to take more time and effort than one!

 3. You decide how far to go